More and more people are turning to bicycling as a major form of transportation.

 filing a claim against the motorist.
 If you are unsure about who was at

 fault for the accident, our bicycle accident lawyers in San Jose can help

 analyze the details of your case and determine whether or not you have

 grounds for a bicycle accident lawsuit.

-What to Do if You're In a Bicycle Accident
+What Should You Do if You're In a Bicycle Accident?

 If you have been injured while riding your bike and are considering pursuing

 legal action, you should take the following steps to help build a strong case:

 - Speak to police as soon as they arrive at the scene, be sure to tell them